ChristianCasazza/mtadata/README.md

 ```bash
 export LAKE_PATH="/your/computer/path/mta/mta/mtastats/sources/mta/mtastats.duckdb"
 ```
-You should then copy that entire line, and paste it in the command line.
+You should then copy that line LAKE_PATH="/your/computer/path/mta/mta/mtastats/sources/mta/mtastats.duckdb", and add it to your .env file.
+You can alternatively paste it in the command line along with the command in front of it.
 This will set the path for the duckdb file for use with DBT.

 ## 7. Start Dagster Development Server